-If you would like to learn more about "civic engagement" and "service-learning," please visit the following sites for additional information:
+If you would like to learn more about community engagement and service-learning, please visit the following sites for additional information:

 The Coalition of Urban and Metropolitan Universities

-"Metropolitan Universities are institutions that strive to be responsive to the needs of our communities, to include teaching that is adaptable to the diverse needs of our metropolitan students, and to build close working relationships with elementary and secondary schools so as to improve the overall quality of education.
+"Metropolitan Universities are institutions that strive to be responsive to the needs of our communities, to include teaching that is adaptable to the diverse needs of our metropolitan students, and to build close working relationships with elementary and secondary schools so as to improve the overall quality of education."
+They can be models to look at in terms of looking to revitalize communities and work beyond a few blocks of the instutition.

 The U.S. Department of Housing and Urban Development's Office of University Partnerships